zonaj2/Netflix-User-EDA/README.md

 ### Netflix Customer Content Consumption
 Netflix users access the platform through a wide range of devices.
 This dataset focused on the following devices: Smart TV, Laptop, Smartphone, and Tablet.
 In the study, the 2500 Netflix users exhibited a uniform distribution across the four device types, with each device type accounting for approximately 25% of the total usage count.
 Within device type the category of Gender was analyzed.
 Gender is defined as those identifying as either Male or Female.
 The results showed that Gender is equally divided among: Smart TV, Laptop, and Tablet.
 There was a slight gender difference in the Smartphone usage, with males having a slightly higher percentage of use compared to females.
-Males, smartphone – 82%, Females, smartphone – 28%.
+Males, smartphone: 82%, Females, smartphone: 28%.
 <p align="center">
 <img src="https://github.com/zonaj2/Project1/blob/main/images/pie_device_gender.png">
 </p>